 Why Italy?
 A Mother’s Wish Come True

-I got us all on the phone and we each listed one or two of our most important sights to see.
+I got us all on the phone and we each listed one or two of our most important sights we wanted to see.

 I was the designated researcher because too many people involved can turn into chaos.

 This goes beyond just talking about sights, budgets and dates.
-This is talking about what success and happiness looks like for the group before you even leave home.
+This is talking about what success and happiness look like for the group before you even leave home.

 For us, personal time was a big factor.
 Many tours schedule jam-packed days of stops and events, but we wanted to make sure we had free time to explore on our own with each stop.